charlesRmajor/base-expo-native-project/README.md

 * styled-components
 * axios

-# Includes These Native Packages
+# Other Packages To Add?
+* redux-thunk

-# Native Packages To-Add
+# Native Still To Be Added
+## Packages
 * react-native-onesignal
 * react-native-fbsdk
-* firebase?
-* in-app-purchases
+* react-native-firebase??? — couldn't get this working with Android before

-# Our Logic
+## Our Code
-See implementation of the following in the files inside defaultFiles
-* App Theming:
-    * /src/base/interface/theming/
-    * AppStyles

-* Strings:
-    * src/base/logic/strings/
+* device contacts?
+* in-app-purchases (or can I get the packages I based it on working?)

-# Structure
+# Project Structure
 * base/ — contains essential Betterment Labs code for theming, strings, redux store management, and native modules integration
 * src/ — this is where your app lives.
     * src/interface/controllers/MainController.js is the main app insertion point